AppianWayPress/Eusebius/README.md

 # Eusebius

 Diglot and epub editions of works of Eusebius.
+Everything available under a Creative Commons Attribution-ShareAlike 4.0 International License ([more info](https://creativecommons.org/licenses/by-sa/4.0/)).

+## Translation Source Disclaimer

+Please note, as indicated [elsewhere](https://github.com/AppianWayPress), that these translations are machine-generated.
+There are several older works such as these that are either not available in English or only available in old and difficult to read translations.
+This translation is an attempt to provide a readable and fairly literal modern English translation of the source text.
+The process that created this translation has done its best to mitigate hallucinations, but there may still be translation issues.

 ## Editions

-The following editions of Eusebius are available:

 ### The Preparation of the Gospel (Praeperatio Evangelica)